tamusiunas/coreelec-docker-containers/heartbeat/README.md

 cp -a storage/. /storage

 #
-# Edit /storage/.docker/volumes/heartbeat/heartbeat.yml and configure hosts to monitor HTTP, ICMP and TCP
+# Edit /storage/.docker/volumes/heartbeat/heartbeat.yml and configure hosts to be monitored via  HTTP, ICMP and TCP
 # (there are two examples for HTTP and ICMP)
 #